NofarVered/KueenB/README.md

 ## Backend
 ### How to run
-in the root directory run te following:
+In the root directory run the following:
 ```shell script
 docker-copmose up -d